 Managing stakeholders comes down to creating a long-term relationship based on trust, customer satisfaction, and integrity.
 Depending on how you deal with this relationship, your business can experience exponential growth or slow decline.

-Project stakeholders' roles and responsibilities depend on the organization and particular project they are involved in.
+Project stakeholders' roles and responsibilities depend on the organization and the particular project they are involved in.
 Since we know there are two types of stakeholders, their roles significantly differ.
+The stakeholder register contains all their crucial information, such as name, title, and role.
 In most cases, internal stakeholders have a financial interest in the organization, including investors, the board of directors, and shareholders.

 It is often said that internal stakeholders have a vested interest in the company's success because they are financially involved.